ethanflower1903/kubernetes-new/README.md

 For example, see the spec field for the Pod API reference.
 For each Pod, the .spec field specifies the pod and its desired state (such as the container image name for each container within that pod).
 Another example of an object specification is the spec field for the StatefulSet API.
 For StatefulSet, the .spec field specifies the StatefulSet and its desired state.
 Within the .spec of a StatefulSet is a template for Pod objects.
 That template describes Pods that the StatefulSet controller will create in order to satisfy the StatefulSet specification.
 Different kinds of object can also have different .status; again, the API reference pages detail the structure of that .status field, and its content for each different type of object.

 Kubernetes Object Management
 The kubectl command-line tool supports several different ways to create and manage Kubernetes objects.
 This document provides an overview of the different approaches.
-Read the Kubectl book for details of managing objects by Kubectl.
+Read the Kubectl book for details of managing objects by Kubectl.////

 Management techniques
 Warning: A Kubernetes object should be managed using only one technique.
 Mixing and matching techniques for the same object results in undefined behavior.